Use the arrows below to navigate to the next set of directions.

 Let's find a good article to use for a political science paper on "The Simpsons" and politics.

 Which article would you choose for our political science topic?
-(Remember to hover over the magnifying glass for more information.)
+(Hover over the magnifying glass for more information.)

 Academic Search Ultimate has the full text of thousands of articles.
 You will also see results for articles that are available in other databases.

 Don't like writing citations?
 ASC will do it for you!

 These aren't perfect citations; you should consult a style manual to check order and placement of punctuation.

 Academic Search Ultimate allows you to email what you find.

 Enter an email address and ASC will send an email with the article record.

 Remember, Academic Search Complete is available from the UA Library Homepage under the Search & Find tab under Articles & Databases.